Eric Cantona: Transfer from Leeds United

 The news of Cantona's impending transfer from Leeds to fierce rivals Manchester United was met with hostility from Leeds fans.
 The transfer was, however, seen as a good piece of business by most football pundits, removing a turbulent player from the team.

 Cantona left Leeds for Manchester United for £1 million on 26 November 1992.
 Leeds chairman Bill Fotherby had telephoned Manchester United chairman Martin Edwards to enquire about the availability of Denis Irwin.
 Edwards was in a meeting with manager Alex Ferguson at the time and both agreed that Irwin was not for sale.
 Ferguson had identified that his team was in need of a striker, having failed to secure the services of Alan Shearer that summer, and after new signing Dion Dublin was injured a few games into the season, had failed in his attempts to sign David Hirst, Matt Le Tissier and Brian Deane.
 Ferguson instructed his chairman to ask whether Cantona was for sale.
 Fotherby had to consult with Wilkinson, but within a few days the deal was complete.

 1992–93 season

 "He [Cantona] illuminated Old Trafford.
 The place was a frenzy every time he touched the ball."

-— —Former Manchester United manager Alex Ferguson.